Sunday - Beijing

 Thursday - Ulan Bator – Terelj

-Our guide will meet you at Ulan Bator railway station to transfer you to Terelj National Park.
+Early in the morning, we depart to Terelj National Park.
 On the way, we make a scheduled stop at the enormous statue of Chinggis Khaan on horseback, featuring 36 columns representing the 36 khans from Genghis to Ligdan Khan.
 You can walk to the head of the horse to enjoy a panoramic view of the surrounding landscape.
 Moving on to Terelj, we marvel at the dramatic Mongolian landscapes.
 A stop at Turtle Rock is a must before we pay a visit to a nomad family who will show us how to milk a cow and prepare dairy products.
-Depending on the season, we’ll either overnight in a traditional felt ger or a cozy wooden lodge.
+Depending on the season, we’ll either overnight in a traditional felt ger or a cosy wooden lodge.